aholanda12/express-note-taker/README.md

 * [Questions](#Questions)

 ## Installation
-Install inquirer, mysql, console.table, and util in your terminal.
-Then type in 'node app.js' and choose from the main menu.
-Once complete, you can exit the program.
+Install express in your terminal.
+Then type in 'node server.js'.
+Open your local host to see

 ## Usage
-This app allows you to create a database of your employees, their roles, managers, and departments..
+This app allows you to make notes and keep track of them.

 ## License
 MIT